 Keep in mind that although both seats look very similar, but they’re not at all!
 The seat you’re allowed to have on the bottom part is called a Rumble Seat.
-It’s not the same seat as a toddler seat that cannot be places on the bottom part of the stroller.
+It’s not the same seat as a toddler seat that cannot be placed on the bottom part of the stroller.

 So even with twins once they reach this weight I guess the stroller is useless as well, as it can’t be used as a double anymore.

-With my older son this wouldn’t fly at all.
+With my older son, this wouldn’t fly at all.
 He wants to be able to get in and out of the stroller freely and isn’t happy when facing me instead of looking around, so I’d lose the ability to ever have a younger sibling facing me and end up with an unhappy toddler.
 All of this was a deal-breaker for me.

 Additional Accessories – Uppababy Mesa

-The problem with car seats and attaching it to strollers is that most simply don’t fit without adapters, and even with adapters it’s not always possible.
+The problem with car seats and attaching them to strollers is that most simply don’t fit without adapters, and even with adapters it’s not always possible.
 Uppababy Mesa fits really mostly into Uppababy strollers.

 UPPAbaby VISTA doesn’t require any adapters for MESA infant car seat.

-On the other hand, Uppababy Vista can fit other popular carseats with adapters, but truth to be told – some of the adapters for Vista are incredibly giant and annoying and can’t be used in a double seater option,
+On the other hand, Uppababy Vista can fit other popular car seats with adapters, but truth to be told – some of the adapters for Vista are incredibly giant and annoying and can’t be used in a double seater option.

 The canopy on Uppababy Mesa was way too small.
 Wish it could be expanded more.